runwayml/learn/docs/getting-started/overview.md

 # Overview

-Welcome to Runway!
-Runway is a platform and community for you to create with AI.
-Runway allows provides you with a simple visual interface to use the latest AI techniques.
-We offer a creative platform where you can create and also allow easy connections to third party applications.
-Here, in our documentation, we aim to help you get up and running with Runway ML.
+Runway is a platform that allows creators of all kinds to use machine learning.
+Runway provides you with a simple way to use the latest machine learning techniques and algorithms in an intuitive way.
+In this documentation, we aim to help you get up and running with Runway.

-Runway is composed of two main parts:

-- A desktop app with a simple and intuitive visual interface.
 - A dev API to run a headless version of Runway. *Coming soon!*

 Here, we will go over the desktop application.
-We will explain how the interface works and how you can start using state of the art artificial intelligence models with a few simple clicks!
+We will explain how the interface works and how you can start using state of the art artificial intelligence models with a few simple clicks

-The current beta version of Runway (*Release 0.1.0*) has three main views: I/O, Models Directory and Settings.
-You can switch between views clicking on the vertical menu on the left.

 ## Start Screen